KieraConway/CSC718/Project/outputFile.md

 >./proj_omp -h

-	An openMP Program for finding occurrences of a specified string in a large file ver 1.0, 2022
+	An openMP Program for finding occurrences of a specified search term in a large file ver 1.0, 2022

 	Usage: proj_omp -h -c -v -t <1-10> -f <file> -s <string>